Aristocratjnr/DCIT318-Programming-ll/README.md

 #### Usage
 1. Navigate to the `GradeCalculator` directory.
-2. Run the application using the command: dotnet run
+2. Run the application using the command: <br>
+   dotnet run

    Same applies to TTicket Price Calculator, and Triangle Type Identifier.